Please note:

 Install-and-configure-LIRC-for-your-RC (see below)

-Create an appropriate ~/.lircrc for handling the RC commands
+Create an appropriate ~/.lircrc file for handling the RC commands

 Test it in your shell by rcmpd <command> with <command> being any of the defined commands above.